tardate/LittleArduinoProjects/Radio/ThreeTransistorShortWaveReceiver/README.md

 I've wound a couple of coils for a longer wavelength - aiming to pick up a very strong BBC World Service signal on 9740 kHz.

-By tuning in to the radiated signal on the Tecsun PL-660, I can verifyy a tuning range of around 7 MHz to 12MHz.
+By tuning in to the radiated signal on the Tecsun PL-660, I can verify a tuning range of around 7 MHz to 12MHz.
 However I can't seem to tame the regen: I can get a very faint signal on 9740 kHz, but it is overwhelmed by oscillation or noise (depending on the regen control).

 .. time for some more study to learn how I might get this under control!